kontsio1/ImSorryJohn/im-sorry-john-game/README.md

-#ImSorryJohnGame
+# ImSorryJohnGame

+## Bugs

+John is pushed on the edge of the map by slime balls

+When john is running at the edge there is no collision between him and athe slimeballs

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).